infinity-swap/widgets/README.md

 # WIP: InfinitySwap Widgets

-The @infinityswap/widgets package [coming soon] is an npm package of React components used to provide subsets of the Uniswap Protocol functionality in a small and configurable user interface element.
+The @infinityswap/widgets package [coming soon] is an npm package of React components used to provide subsets of the InfinitySwap Protocol functionality in a small and configurable user interface element.

 # Swap Widget